Low or No Cost Options

 Home Repair & Weatherization

-Rebuilding Together Portland
+Rebuilding Together Pacific Northwest

 No-cost safety and livability repairs for eligible, low-income homeowners

 Eligibility: Serves low-income households below 80% Area Median Income (AMI).
 Applicants must own and live in their home and be financially and/or physically unable to complete repairs on their own.
+Mortgage must be current or paid off.
+Applicants must have lived in home for at least 5 years, and intend to age in place.
+Repairs must be safety and/or livability repairs.

 Phone: 503.206.7993